julianedwards/parquet-go/README.md

 Generally, the schema definition describes the structure of a message.
-Parquet will then flatten this into a purely column-based structure when writing the actual data to parquet files.
+Parquet will then flatten this into a purely column-based structure when writing the actual data to Parquet files.

 A message consists of a number of fields.
 Each field either has type or is a group.
 A group itself consists of a number of fields, which in turn can have